hermitex/tutorials/javascript/HTML DOM Complete.md

 **document.getElementsByName:** returns a list of elements with the specified name

 **document.querySelectorAll:** returns a list of elements that match the specified CSS selector

+# What is the DOM and how does it work?

+The DOM (Document Object Model) is a programming interface for HTML and XML documents.
+It represents the structure of a document as a tree of objects, with each object representing an element in the document.

+The DOM allows developers to access and manipulate the content, structure, and style of a document using programming languages like JavaScript.
+The DOM represents the document as a hierarchy of objects, with the document object at the root of the tree.
+Each object in the tree represents an element in the document, and has properties and methods that correspond to the attributes and content of the element.

+# How can you use the DOM to manipulate HTML and CSS on a webpage?

+You can use the DOM to modify the content of an HTML element by setting the innerHTML property of the element object.
+You can use the DOM to add, delete, and modify the attributes of an HTML element by using the setAttribute and removeAttribute methods.
+You can use the DOM to change the style of an HTML element by setting the style property of the element object.
+You can use the DOM to change the CSS class of an element by setting the className property or by using the classList object.

+# How do you access and modify elements in the DOM using JavaScript?

+You can access elements in the DOM using methods like getElementById, getElementsByTagName, and querySelector.
+You can also access elements using the document.children property or by traversing the DOM tree using the parentNode, nextSibling, and previousSibling properties.
+Once you have a reference to an element, you can modify its content, attributes, and style using the properties and methods of the element object.

+# How do you traverse the DOM tree to find specific elements?

+You can use the children property of an element object to access its child elements.
+You can use the parentNode property of an element object to access its parent element.
+You can use the nextSibling and previousSibling properties of an element object to access its sibling elements.
+You can use a combination of these properties and a loop to traverse the DOM tree and find specific elements.

+# What are the different ways to create and delete elements in the DOM?

+You can create new elements using the createElement method of the document object.
+You can add the new element to the DOM tree by using the appendChild or insertBefore method of an existing element.
+You can delete an element from the DOM tree by using the removeChild or replaceChild method of its parent element.

+# How do you handle events in the DOM, such as clicks or hover events?

+You can register event handlers for elements in the DOM using the addEventListener method of the element object.
+You can specify the type of event (such as click, mouseover, or submit) and a function to be called when the event occurs.
+You can also use the traditional event properties and attributes (such as onclick and onmouseover) to register event handlers.